Western Caspian University: Library

 The library at Western Caspian University is the richest library in the country.
 It has more than 60 000 books, more than 500 microforms and other sources of information.
 More than 16 000 books is available in English.

 This library is the first and only library in the Republic to work in correlation with the UN Library.

 The UN Library, established in 2016, continues the process of enriching the library fund with various publications of international institutions.
 The Depositary Library of the UN World Tourism Organization (UNWTO) was established at the university.
 And Western Caspian University was the first Azerbaijani University whose name was included in the library program.

 The UN Convention to Combat Desertification, the UN Economic and Social Commission for Asia and the Pacific (ESCAP), the UN Population Fund (UNFPA), Secretary of the Intergovernmental Panel on Climate Change – joint international body of the World Meteorological Organization (WMO) and UN Environment Programme (UNEP) adopted a decision to present their publications to the Western Caspian University Library.
 The publications of these international organizations are regularly received by the library.

 At the same time, Western Caspian University joined the Depository Library of The World Intellectual Property Organization (WIPO).
-Within this program, the WIPO sends publications to University twice a year.
+Within this program, the WIPO sends publications to the University twice a year.

 Museum of Thor Heyerdahl

 The centre has been officially opened during the Thor Heyerdahl Film Festival week, on May 12–20, 2014.
 It is dedicated to the commemoration of his 100 anniversary.

-Museum which is permanently located on the second floor of the main building of Western Caspian Iniversity, contains archive materials related to his activity.
+The museum, which is permanently located on the second floor of the main building of Western Caspian University, contains archive materials related to his activity.
 It includes documentary films, articles, books about his expeditions, memoirs, handwritten postcards and images from his great journeys, including photos from his visit to Azerbaijan.

 The following books about Thor Heyerdal have been translated into the Azerbaijani language by Western Caspian University: